 Are we humans really that much different?
 Isn’t our desire to have children also driven by instinct?
-Yes, following those instincts may lead to some of the greatest joys in life, but it still makes sense that these are instincts, and the joy itself may also be instinct.
+While following those instincts may lead to some of the greatest joys in life, it still makes sense that these are instincts, and the joy itself may also be instinct.
 Instincts, that in just over 100 years have result in our joy being fulfilled by giving birth to far less children than in all of previous history.

 I can see three possible factors altering the number of children people have:

 - The number of children people feel the instinct to want to have.